 International Pension Funds as an Alternative to Superannuation

 Superannuation structures within Australia provide a tax effective environment within which to save for retirement.
 However, it provides a low tax environment only within an Australian context - with both contributions and earnings (until retirement) still attracting tax.
-Depending upon your personal circumstances, including the host country in which you are located, whether you intend to pursue a long term expatriate career and your retirement plans - it may be beneficial for you, and your employer, to consider participation in an International Retirement Plan.
+Depending upon your personal circumstances, including the host country in which you are located, whether you intend to pursue a long term expatriate career, your remuneration levels and your retirement plans - it may be beneficial for you, and your employer, to consider participation in an International Retirement Plan.
 The benefits of participation in an International Retirement plan can typically include:

 - Investment earnings being generated in a low, or no tax, regime